-In addition to requirements of policy DPE2: Existing Employment Sites and the general criteria above, where a planning application will lead to the loss of an existing site currently within the business and industrial use classes (E(g), B2 and B8) or similar employment generating uses to alternative uses (without satisfactory provision for replacement land/floorspace or relocation of existing businesses) supporting information will also be required to demonstrate that:
+In addition to requirements of policy DPE2: Existing Employment Sites and the general criteria above, where a planning application will lead to the loss of an existing site currently within the business and industrial use classes (E(g), B2 and B8) or similar employment generating uses to alternative uses (without satisfactory provision for replacement land/floorspace or relocation of existing businesses) supporting information will also be required to demonstrate all of the following: months and has not been made deliberately unviable.

-- 1. The site/premises has been vacant for a minimum of 12 months and has not been made deliberately unviable; - 2.
-The site/premises has been actively marketed for business, industrial or similar employment generating uses at a realistic rent/price for a minimum of 1 year or a reasonable period based on the current economic climate: - 3.
-Alternative employment uses for the site/premises have been fully explored; where an existing firm is relocating elsewhere within the district, maintaining or increasing employment numbers will be acceptable; and - 4.
+- 2. The site/premises has been actively marketed for business, industrial or similar employment generating uses at a realistic rent/price for a minimum of 1 year or a reasonable period based on the current economic climate. - 3.
+Alternative employment uses for the site/premises have been fully explored; where an existing firm is relocating elsewhere within the district, maintaining or increasing employment numbers will be acceptable. - 4.
 For proposals involving a net loss of 1,500m2 or more employment floorspace, the loss of the site will not result in an under-supply of available employment floorspace in the local area.